transitland/www-transit-land/documentation/datastore/api-endpoints.md

 - By default, 50 entities are displayed per page.
 To change the number, specify `?per_page=1000`.
 - To show the total number of results, use `?total=true`

+### Max Request Size

+If queries have not completed after two minutes, they will be killed and you will receive a timeout response from the Datastore.
+If your query times out, try reducing the `per_page` count, the bounding box size, etc. If your query seems as small as is possible, [let us know](mailto:transitland@mapzen.com).

 ### Format

 - By default, responses are paginated JSON